nachatra-sharma/task-management/Readme.md

 ## Task Management

-TA **Task Management API** built using **Node.js** and **MongoDB** to manage tasks and categories.
+A **Task Management API** built using **Node.js** and **MongoDB** to manage tasks and categories.
 It provides endpoints for CRUD operations on tasks and categories, allowing users to organize tasks into categories, mark tasks as complete, and more.

 ## Table of Contents